Mira0507/path_variable_public/README.md

 ```

-It clarifies that any tools/commands which I installed in the conda env will be executed preferentially and that the `Conda` not only manages installation of my analysis tools but also updates my `$PATH` automatically.
+It clarifies that any tools/commands which I've installed in the conda env will be executed preferentially and that the `Conda` not only manages installation of my analysis tools but also updates my `$PATH` automatically.